ozeta/wheel-horse-spin/readme.md

 2. Multiplayer lobby → countdown → race → results flow with dynamic boost key rotation and persistent leaderboards

 Each session picks a DiceBear avatar style; avatars seed on horse/player name for consistent identity.
 Track geometry adapts to canvas size; races only end once all competitors (including bots in multiplayer) have crossed AND finished decelerating.

+Render deployment provides a public multiplayer arena; see below for hosting notes.

 ## Core Features (Single‑Player)